ansys/actions/README.rst

 <https://docs.github.com/en/actions/using-workflows/about-workflows>`_ to be
 reused by projects in the PyAnsys ecosystem.

-Refer to `actions.docs.pyansys.com <https://actions.docs.pyansys.com>`_ for more
-information about available actions and how to use those.
+For more information on available actions and how to use them, see `actions.docs.pyansys.com <https://actions.docs.pyansys.com>`_ .